idesignpbp/public-api-documentation/source/includes/_fabrics.md

 ### Querying by multiple fabric numbers

-In order to query for multiple fabric numbers, you will pass in multiple params with the format like below:
+In order to query for multiple fabric numbers, you will pass in multiple params with the array-style format like below:

 `GET https://api.trinity-apparel.com/v1//fabrics?trinity_fabric_number[]=C4-3754922&trinity_fabric_number[]=C4-3754923&trinity_fabric_number[]=C4-3754924`